sandertrilectronics/znp-host-stm32/README.md

 https://www.waveshare.com/cc2530-eval-kit.htm

 The CC2530 Eval Kit runs the ZNP firmware found in Z-Stack 3.0.2.
 For convienence it is also found in this repository as source file (CC2530ZNP-with-SBL.hex).
-This should be flashed on using the CC-Debuger from TI.
+This should be flashed on the CC2530 using the CC-Debuger from TI before connecting it with the STM32.

 Some connections between the modules are to be made.
 The Arduino headers on the bottom side of the P-L496G-CELL02 are used to connect to the CC2530 Eval Kit.
 The connections are as follows: